Pretty Crazy: Casting

 October 2021, Kim withdrew from the project due to an issue related to his private life.
-In December 2021, it was reported that Ahn Bo-hyun would star in the movie alongside Im Yoon-ah.
+In December 2021, it was reported that Ahn Bo-hyun would star in the movie alongside Lim Yoona.

 Filming

 Principal photography began on April 28, 2022.

 Marketing

-In May 2024, Im Yoon-ah and producer Ryoo Seung-wan attended a promotional booth that had been set up for the film during the 2024 Cannes Film Festival, invigorating the global promotion before the film's release.
+In May 2024, Lim Yoona and producer Ryoo Seung-wan attended a promotional booth that had been set up for the film during the 2024 Cannes Film Festival, invigorating the global promotion before the film's release.